jiangxin369/feathub-examples/spark-derived-feature-view/README.md

 # Overview

-This example shows how to use `DerivedFeatureView` to backfill the input dataset with extra features and sink the output to HDFS for offline training.
+This example shows how to use `DerivedFeatureView` to backfill the input dataset with extra features for offline training.
 It involves the following steps:

 1. Read a batch of historical purchase events from a file.